-Shore holds a 100% interest in the Star property located in the central part of Saskatchewan, Canada and a 69% interest in the Fort à la Corne Joint Venture ("FALC-JV") which is adjacent to the Star property and contains the Orion South property.
-The Company is currently pursuing options to finance the further exploration and development of the Star - Orion South project.
-As a result, the Star and FALC-JV properties are accounted for as one CGU.
+The Company holds a 100% interest in the Star and Orion South properties located in the Fort à la Corne area of central Saskatchewan, Canada.
+The Company is currently pursuing options to finance the further exploration, evaluation and/or development of the Star - Orion South project.
+As a result, the Fort à la Corne area properties are accounted for as one CGU.